JHJORE/NeRF_in_Ue5/Documents/Raport_SummerIntern2023_NeRF.md

 Learning, always be skeptical of new technology.
 If it's from a credible university or company it does not matter.
 It will be hard to replicate.

-### Luma
-Expensive.
-We don't think it will work as well with rooms as it does with objects and we don't know how of if it works with Unreal Engine.

 ### PolyCam - No one had IOS so we couldn't test it.